WeissCenter/FORKED-Weiss-ADAPT/README.md

 - VAPID_KEY
 - cognitoRegion (The AWS region in which your back-end services are deployed)
 - cognitoDomainName
+- callbackUrl
+- userPoolId
+- userPoolClientId
 - s3PublicAssetsDomainName
 - clientId
+- appDomain

 ### Installation
 Begin by cloning or downloading the code from this repository to your local development environment.

-Open the local environment file `apps/adapt-admin/src/environments/environment.ts` and enter the values from step #7 in the prior section in their respective fields.
+Open the local environment files `apps/adapt-admin/src/environments/environment.ts` and `apps/adapt-viewer/src/environments/environment.ts` and enter the values from step #7 in the prior section in their respective fields.

 To run the ADAPT Admin application locally, follow these steps.